 MOS H2S Sensors

-Certain MOS H2S Sensors have experienced dramatic improvement in long-term stability including those from Teledyne Gas & Flame Detection.
+Certain MOS H2S Sensors have experienced dramatic improvement in long-term stability including those from Teledyne Gas and Flame Detection.

 Manufacturers that thoroughly control the technology of their MOS sensor have successfully optimized improvements in the sensor technology to handle long-term aging.
 These best-in-class sensor designs have shifted the MOS sensors to an operational safety level where for a majority of applications three month calibration periods are standard.